EGI-Federation/documentation/content/en/users/getting-started/task-force/_index.md

 ## What is it?

-The EGI Federated Cloud (FedCloud) task force gathers together scientific communities, R&D projects, and technology and resource providers so they can design the tools and services that support the federation of providers, can share best practices, and can offer user support and training in a collaborative fashion.
+The EGI Federated Cloud (FedCloud) Task Force gathers together scientific communities, R&D projects, and technology and resource providers so they can **design the tools and services that support the federation of providers, share best practices, and offer user support and training** in a collaborative fashion.
 This enables community cloud solutions to develop faster, with a lower cost, and with a more sustainable future.

+## Objectives

 The task force members: